 Create a unified mental healthcare system for minorities: Minorities, in general, do not tend to engage in activities that promote their mental health.
-By creating a culturally relevant integrative health care system that holistically focuses on mental, physical, emotional, and behavioural issues among the minorities, we can begin identifying and addressing mental health issues in primary and specialty care.
+By creating a culturally relevant integrative health care system that holistically focuses on mental, physical, emotional, and behavioural issues among the minorities, we can begin identifying and addressing mental health issues in primary and speciality care.

 Support from family, friends and community: According to a national survey of Latinos in 2014, individuals with mental health problems consider their friends and families as their first support with whom they can share their issues.
-Therefore, a companionable and open conversation regarding the mental illness can also provide support.
+Therefore, a companionable and open conversation regarding mental illness can also provide support.

 Tailored Treatment can Help Minorities Recover from Mental Illness

 Regardless of gender, age or ethnicity, mental disorders can affect anyone at any given time.
 One might feel skeptical to approach a clinician or call a treatment facility because of the fear of being judged or singled out.
 Although these matters are completely understandable, it is still necessary to seek professional help if the symptoms of a mental illness, such as substance abuse, are beginning to interfere with your life.